Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2020-11-09-First-project.md

 ---

 <div class="message">
-My first research started with a question that arose while trying to stop a nosebleed in the sink: why does the Worthington jet created by falling blood droplets exhibit a consistent directionality?
+My first research started in high school with a question that arose while trying to stop a nosebleed at the sink: why does the Worthington jet created by falling blood droplets exhibit a consistent directionality?
 As I delved into this topic, I realized that my academic foundation was insufficient for fully grasping the phenomenon and appreciating the beauty of fluid dynamics.
 Therefore, I chose to pursue mechanical engineering to deepen my knowledge of fluid dynamics.
 Along the way, I also set a goal to conduct research as a lead author.
 After six years of endeavor, I achieved both aspirations.
 My research journey, driven by curiosity and passion, will continue.
 </div>

 <h2> Research 6. <br> Symmetry breaking of Worthington jets by gradients in liquid pool depth </h2>